aguirrerjg/Liferay-Travels-Back/README.md

 The steps are:
 - Modify the OpenAPI with new path parameters and run REST Builder
 - Implement the new features using SearchUtil class

+## Step 6: Add actions
+We make use of the addAction base methods in resources to implement the actions feature release in 7.3 in our custom API

+The steps are:
+- Modify the OpenAPI with new path parameters and run REST Builder